shristituladhar/NIT3213-AnimalApp/README.md

 - Includes a **Logout** button to return to login

 ### Details Screen
-- Displays full entity data:
+- Displays all available properties from the entity object dynamically
-    - Species, scientific name, habitat, diet, conservation status, lifespan, and description
+- Works for any entity type (e.g., books, artworks, animals)
 - Uses scrollable Material Design layout

 ---